vite-pwa/vite-plugin-pwa/docs/frameworks/vue.md

 ### SW Registration Errors

-As explained in [SW Registration Errors](/guide/sw-registration-errors.html), you can to notify the user with following code:
+As explained in [SW Registration Errors](/guide/sw-registration-errors.html), you can notify the user with following code:

 ```ts